NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • High demand for skilled web designers in various sectors including technology, retail, and nonprofits.

-• Ability to independently manage and promote personal or business projects online.
+• Learners gain the ability to independently manage and promote personal or business projects online.

-• Creative outlet that allows for innovation and artistic expression through digital means.
+• Graphic design is a creative outlet that allows for innovation and artistic expression through digital means.

-• Skills transferable to other fields such as marketing, advertising, and UI/UX design.
+• Skills are transferable to other fields such as marketing, advertising, and UI/UX design.

-• Opportunities to freelance or start a business, offering web design services.
+• There are plentiful opportunities to freelance or start a business, offering web design services.

-• Stay relevant as digital landscapes continuously evolve.
+• Skills stay relevant as digital landscapes continuously evolve.

 • Enhance overall digital literacy and competency in a technology-driven world.